OWRC/interpolants/modelling/waterbudget/gw.md

 	\overline{D}_{t=0} = -m\left[\gamma +\ln\left(\frac{Q_{t=0}}{A}\right)\right],
 $$

 where $Q_{t=0}$ is the measured stream flow known at the beginning of the model run.
-The parameter $m$ can be pre-determined from baseflow recession analysis (Beven et.al., 1995; Beven, 2012) and has been incorperated into the [ORMGP R-shiny recession analysis](https://owrc.github.io/shinyapps-manual/) tools.
+The parameter $m$ can be pre-determined from baseflow recession analysis (Beven et.al., 1995; Beven, 2012) and has been incorporated into the [ORMGP R-shiny recession analysis](https://owrc.github.io/shinyapps-manual/) tools.